BhavikDThummar/demoworkspace/apps/bomdemoapiv2/src/app/nestjs-rule-engine/README.md

 ## Overview

 This implementation uses the `RuleEngineService` from `@org/cm-rule-engine/nestjs` to perform ultra-fast BOM validation entirely on the server side.
-Rules are loaded from `dynamicQpaRefDesRules.ts` and executed using the rule engine's optimized execution pipeline.
+Rules are loaded from the secure TypeScript module `qpaRefDesRules.module.ts` and executed using the rule engine's optimized execution pipeline.

 ## Architecture